Admitted International Students

 What are acceptable financial documents?

-- Cash deposits, certificates of deposit, savings accounts, term deposits and checking accounts are acceptable
+• Cash deposits, certificates of deposit, savings accounts, term deposits, investment accounts, and checking accounts are acceptable.

-- Athletic scholarship letter from a Grand Valley athletic team
+• Athletic scholarship letter from a GVSU athletic team

-- Letter must have contact information of the organization providing funding
+• Letter must have contact information for the organization providing funding.

 What information does my bank statement need to have?

-- All financial documents must be in English.
-Documents not in English must be accompanied by an official English translation.
+• All financial documents must be in English, or include an official English translation.

 Student Visa